 Maps designed for cyclists are available from Sustrans or download the Newport and Caerleon route (pdf)

 Find an interactive cycling map of south east Wales with information of local places to stay and what to see.

-A cycle path linking Newport and Cardiff opened in July 2015 providing a safe, continuous path for commuters.
+A cycle path linking Newport and Cardiff provides a safe, continuous path for commuters.

 The route is partially off-road and in places uses minor public highways and rural unclassified roads.